Cheapest car insurance carriers in Boston

 What is the cheapest car insurance company in Boston?

-For Boston drivers with clean records, Amica Mutual and GEICO are frequently the most competitive.
-Erie Insurance is also worth comparing.
+For Boston drivers with clean records, GEICO and Amica Mutual are frequently the most competitive.
+MAPFRE Insurance is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across Massachusetts.

 What are the minimum auto insurance requirements in Massachusetts?